What is Skinny Fat?

 3. Family History

 If you have a family history of diabetes, high blood pressure, heart diseases, high cholesterol, etc. chances are you may also be predisposed to these conditions.
 Maintaining a healthy weight will certainly lower your chances of developing these health conditions.
-But, for full proof results, it is important to workout on a regular basis and maintain a healthy and balanced diet.
+But, for foolproof results, it is important to work out on a regular basis and maintain a healthy and balanced diet.